dunkOnIT/coding-notes/Javascript.md

   * rounding: `Math.round(num * 10) / 10`
   * random number: Where max is the number of random numbers you want to generate `Math.floor(Math.random() * max)`
+* **Imports/Exports and multi-file projects:**
+  * syntax
+    ```jsx
+    // Importing stuff
+    import * as name from "module-name"; // import everything from a module
+    import { export1 , export2 } from "module-name"; // import specific functions from a module - presumably this works for classes as well

+    // Exporting stuff
+    export function() { // Best way is just to prefix everything with export
+      do.stuff();
+    }

+    export {sayHi as hi, sayBye as bye}; // If you wnat to simplify names you can declare exports at the end using this pattern
+    ```
+  * MASSIVE discussion of JS design patterns: https://softwareengineering.stackexchange.com/questions/180585/are-there-any-oo-principles-that-are-practically-applicable-for-javascript
+  * MDN full reference article: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import

 <hr>
 <br>